microsoft/EdgeML/examples/pytorch/vision/Visual_Wakeword/README.md

     --image_folder images \
 ```

 The weights argument is the saved checkpoint of the model trained with architecture which is passed in model_arch argument.
-The folder with images for evaluation has to be passed in image_folder argument
+The folder with images for evaluation has to be passed in image_folder argument.
+This script will print 'Person present' or 'No person present' for each image in the folder specified.

 Dataset creation code is from https://github.com/Mxbonn/visualwakewords/